 Trying to identify what I’m seeing.
 This is also the most frustrating aspect.
 Researching and finally identifying something I’ve never seen before does carry its own reward.

 6. Do you enjoy the game function - cards, levels, leader board?

 Not particularly.
 I think it might come across a bit more professionally if the “game” aspect were to be downplayed and the scientific research aspect were to be emphasized a bit more.
 I think that others involved in crowd-sourcing type programs might see the word “game” and dismiss the project out of hand without further investigation.

 7. What is the most interesting/fascinating thing you have seen so far in Digital Fishers?

 An unidentified worm (polychaete) which the camera happened to catch during its descent one day.
 It took me forever to figure out that it was a worm it was so spectacular.

 Many thanks to Harold and the hundreds of other Digital Fishers who are contributing to the science on which better public policy can be built.
-If you have any comments on your experience as a Digital Fisher or questions about the project, please visit our blog or email us.
+If you have any comments on your experience as a Digital Fisher or questions about the project, please email us.